chrismile/LineVis/README.md

 ### macOS

-Building the program on macOS is not yet officially supported.

-As we do not have access to a real system running macOS, it was only tested that the program can compile in a CI pipeline build script on an x86_64 macOS virtual machine provided by GitHub Actions.
-So please note that it was never tested whether the program actually runs on x86_64 macOS, or even compiles on ARM64 macOS.

 There are two ways to build the program on macOS.
+- Using [Homebrew](https://brew.sh/) to install the dependencies and compile the program using LLVM/Clang (recommended).
 - Using [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies and compile the program using LLVM/Clang.
-- Using [Homebrew](https://brew.sh/) to install the dependencies and compile the program using LLVM/Clang.

 In the project root directory, two scripts `build-macos-vcpkg.sh` and `build-macos-brew.sh` can be found.
 As macOS does not natively support Vulkan, MoltenVK, a Vulkan wrapper based on Apple's Metal API, is utilized.